Start9Labs/documentation/source/support/faq.rst

 Is it possible to use the EmbassyOS on my own hardware?
 -------------------------------------------------------
 Yes!
-You can follow the diy guide :ref:`here <diy>`.
+The :ref:`diy guide <diy>` will take you through the setup steps.
 This option is great for people who already own the necessary hardware or who live outside the US and want to save on shipping and customs fees.

 Additionally, EmbassyOS is available to build from source under the Start9 Personal Use License.
 If you have the time and energy, it is possible to download and compile EmbassyOS yourself, for free, with the caveat that your “Embassy” will not have a product key generated by us.
 This means you will miss out on the perks that come along with purchasing from us, which will grow over time.